spacescan-io/docs/docs/spacescan.io-tutorial/updatecatinfo.md

 - User can search their CAT details by providing their asset ID in the search box present in the [Top Tokens page](https://www.spacescan.io/xch/cat1/topTokens)

-Please wait
-for 10 mins before checking the cat info and also don't update the same information again.
-This will reduce your total update limit (**Max-limit:** 5 times/cat user)

 :::tip TIP

+For better performance and results, There is a caching mechanism spacescan follow.
-Each cat update will take 10 mins to see the changes cat summary page.
+Each cat update will take 1 hour to see the changes in cat summary page.
-Please wait for 10 mins before checking the cat info and don't update the same information again during this time period.
-This will reduce your total CAT update limit (**Max-limit:** 5 times/cat user)
+Please wait for 1 hour before checking the cat info and don't update the same information again during this time period.
+This will reduce your total CAT update limit (**Max-limit:** 5 times/cat owner)

 :::